Frequently Asked Dental Questions (Dentist FAQs)

 What is periodontal disease?

 Periodontal disease is an infection of the tissue structures that surround your teeth.
 It’s caused by poor oral hygiene that allows plaque to build up on teeth and harden.
 In advanced stages, periodontal disease can lead to a severe regression of gums and eventually tooth loss.
 Additionally, recent studies have linked periodontal disease to increased risk of diabetes, heart disease, stroke, and lung disease.
 It’s imperative that you practice proper hygiene to prevent the onset periodontitis.
-Schedule a free consultation with us to learn more!
+Schedule a dental consultation with us to learn more!

 Am I a candidate for teeth whitening